 The Committee is chaired by an independent non-executive Director and currently comprises five non-executive Directors, two of whom are independent Directors and financially literate.
 The Chairman of the Board is not permitted to chair the committee.
-Mr John Mackay was appointed as a member and as Chairman of the committee effective 19 July 2017.
-The Committee met on three occasions during the year to 30 June 2017.
+Mr John Mackay is Chairman of the Committee.
+The Committee met on two occasions during the year to 30 June 2018.
 Please refer to the Directors' Report for more information on members, including attendance at committee meetings